hppRC/hpp-blog/contents/posts/google-resume-tips.md

 - Include your anticipated graduation date in the month-year format
 - Include your cumulative grade point average

-Although GPA is a factor, we look at the whole package and understant that every school and student is different
+Although GPA is a factor, we look at the whole package and understand that every school and student is different

 ## Experience